realpython/python-guide/docs/scenarios/scientific.rst

 ----
 `Rpy2 <http://rpy.sourceforge.net/rpy2.html>`_ is a Python binding for the R statistical package allowing to execute R functions from Python and passing data back and forth the two environments.
-Rpy2 is the object oriented implementation of the binding based on `Rpy <http://rpy.sourceforge.net/rpy.html>`_.
+Rpy2 is the object-oriented implementation of the binding based on `Rpy <http://rpy.sourceforge.net/rpy.html>`_.

 PsychoPy